-This degree is accredited by the Australian Association of Social Workers (AASW) and prepares students for employment in an environment which is complex, diverse and changing.
+This degree prepares students for employment in a complex, diverse and changing environment.

 Human rights and social justice are fundamental to social work, according to the International Federation of Social Work definition of the profession.
 Graduates are expected to be reflective, versatile and skilled in a range of practice areas, and able to translate professional values into action.

 Social workers may use many different types of intervention such as community work; individual and family counselling; group work; policy development; advocacy; and research.

 They work in varied contexts such as health services, aged care, women’s services, disability services, child and family services, international development, and migration and refugee services.

 The unique "2 + 2" structure of the Bachelor of Social Work – two years' study in the Faculty of Arts plus two years' professional studies in social work and social policy with the Sydney School of Education and Social Work – allows students to combine qualifying as a professional social worker with two years' tertiary studies in other areas of interest such as languages or history.

 Students must undertake two field-education placements during their degree.
 These provide a practice context for the campus learning.

 The placements provide students with experience in different types of: